- Our Story & Values

-Over the years his interests have ranged from marathons to soccer and inline hockey at both a participant and administrative / management level.
+Over the years his sporting interests have ranged from marathons to soccer and inline hockey at both a participant and administrative / management level.
 In addition he currently assists other sporting clubs as an honorary auditor.

 Paul firmly believes that keeping active is directly linked to keeping healthy and happy.
-With his background and experience in financial and administrative system support, he looks forward to the challenge of assisting Sport Bay of Plenty and helping the organisation support its communities.
+With his background and experience in financial and administrative system support, he enjoys the challenge of assisting Sport Bay of Plenty and helping the organisation support its communities.

 Paul has been Chairperson since September 2016 and has been with the board since April 2011.

 Jo came to value sport as part of a healthy lifestyle when her children participated in a variety of physical activities during their primary school years.
 Their activity inspired her to “get off the couch” and take up swimming, biking and running.

 She is now involved in a variety of events with a particular interest in triathlon.
 Seeing the positive difference that sport can make on her own family, friends, colleagues and community has motivated her to use her life experience and skills as a lawyer to contribute to the Sport Bay of Plenty Board.

 Jo has been a member of the Sport Bay of Plenty Board since January 2013.
 She is also on the board of Triathlon NZ.

 Shirley has always been involved in sport as both a competitor and as a coach.
 She was Chair of Netball Bay of Plenty for five years and a Director of Waikato/BOP Magic until both entities were restructured from Regional to Zone entities last year.

 Shirley currently sits on the new established Bay Venues after four years on Tauranga City Aquatics Ltd (TCAL), the last three years as the Chairperson.